hueitan/javascript-sdk-design/README.md

 ### Page Visibility API

 Sometimes, your SDK wants to detect the user is whether focus your page.
 Try the polyfills  [visibly.js](https://github.com/addyosmani/visibly.js) and [visibilityjs](https://github.com/ai/visibilityjs).

+### Document Referrer

+Use `document.referrer` to get the url of current previous page.
+But remember that this referrer is "Browser Referrer" not the "Human Known Referrer".
+If you click the **browser back button**, for example pageA -> pageB -> pageC -> (back button) pageB, current pageB's referrer is pageA, not pageC.

 ## Book to Read